athopen/athopen/README.md

-# Hi there, I'm Andreas
+# Hi 👋,
-_I'm a software software developer specialized in eCommerce_
+_I am Andreas, a software developer specialized in developing ecommerce-solutions._

-- 👀 I’m interested in E-commerce, Coding and Community.
+- 👀 I’m interested in ecommerce, coding and community.
-- 👨‍💻 I work as a Senior Developer at [Towa](https://www.towa-digital.com/)
+- 👨‍💻 I work as a senior developer at [Towa](https://www.towa-digital.com/)

 ## 🤝 Connect with me: